 Being a small town, Canal Point does not have a public transit system used by locals to get to and from work.

-The per capita income in Canal Point in 2022 was $22,837, which is low income relative to Florida and the nation.
-This equates to an annual income of $91,348 for a family of four.
+The per capita income in Canal Point in 2022 was $36,957, which is middle income relative to Florida and the nation.
+This equates to an annual income of $147,828 for a family of four.
 However, Canal Point contains both very wealthy and poor people as well.
+Canal Point also has one of the higher rates of people living in poverty in the nation, with 30.74% of its population below the federal poverty line.

 Canal Point is an extremely ethnically-diverse town.
 The people who call Canal Point home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Canal Point, accounting for 65.45% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Canal Point residents report their race to be White.
-Important ancestries of people in Canal Point include English, Finnish, Italian, Irish, and Polish.
+The greatest number of Canal Point residents report their race to be White, followed by Asian.
+Canal Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 34.43% of the town’s residents.
+Important ancestries of people in Canal Point include English, Finnish, Polish, Irish, and French.

-The most common language spoken in Canal Point is Spanish.
-Other important languages spoken here include English and French Creole.
+The most common language spoken in Canal Point is English.
+Other important languages spoken here include Spanish and French Creole.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.